 My first fractal program was called FRACTEST, simply because I was "testing" the code to see if it would create a fractal.
 (Remember DOS 8.3 filenames?)
 The name stuck even as the program evolved and I added a mouse user-interface for zooming, an export-to-bitmap feature (which required studying and implementing the Windows Bitmap file format), and other features to bring the program to it's final state by 1998.

-You can also download the new fractest and add your own formulas and colors!
-If you make some nice formulas, please email me (daniel [at] fiforms [dot] org) so I can include them in the next release!
+You can also clone the Fractest! on GitHub and add your own formulas and colors!
+If you make some nice formulas, please email me (fiforms [at] gmail [dot] com) or submit a pull request on GitHub.

 Here are a few fascinating fractal images to whet your appetite.
 Click each image to explore!